-Students must adhere to all Health and Safety regulations both at DUT and during Workplace Based Learning (WPBL) placements.
+Students must adhere to all Health and Safety regulations and COVID-19 regulations, both at DUT and during Workplace Based Learning (WPBL) placements.
 Failure to do so will be treated as a breach of discipline.

 3.4.
-Departmental Rules
+DEPARTMENTAL RULES

 3.4.1.
 Registration